 4. Contribute to a Health Savings Account

 As with contributions to traditional IRAs and 401(k) plans, contributions to a health savings account are generally made on a pre-tax basis.
-As a result, you might be able to claim a tax deduction for contributions to an HSA, which will reduce your adjusted gross income.
-You have until April 15, 2024 (April 17 for residents of Maine and Massachusetts), to make HSA contributions for the 2023 tax year.
+As a result, you might be able to claim a tax deduction for contributions to an HSA, which will reduce your AGI.

 There are several important restrictions, though.
 For example, you have to be covered under a high-deductible health plan (HDHP) to contribute to an HSA.
 The HDHP must also satisfy certain requirements regarding annual deductibles and maximum out-of-pocket expenses.